UK Growing Seasons: Your Complete Vegetable Planting Guide

 June

 Succession sowing takes centre stage.
 Keep sowing beetroot, carrots, lettuce, and turnips every 2-3 weeks for continuous cropping.
-Plant out leeks, celery, and sweetcorn (in blocks for pollination).
+Plant out leeks, celery, and sweetcorn (in blocks for pollination — sweetcorn is wind-pollinated and rows produce poor cobs).
 Your first harvests arrive — early broad beans, peas, strawberries, and the first lettuce leaves.
-Water consistently as the weather warms.
 See our June planting guide for full details.

 July